Liquid Crystal Theory of Biomembranes: Membrane shape problem in material science

 The result of the minimization $\delta F=0$ is the condition that the mean curvature must be zero everywhere on the surface \cite{4}

 A surface with zero mean curvature is known as a minimal surface.
 This is the mathematical definition of the shapes Plateau observed physically.

 Studying capillary action, T. Young and P.S.
 Laplace (1805-1806) founded the theory of capillary surfaces.
 The relevant free energy for a fluid interface at constant temperature is the Helmholtz free energy, F. For a system with a constant surface tension $\gamma $, the free energy is proportional to the interfacial area $A$, plus terms for bulk pressure-volume work.
+The pressure difference between the outside and inside of the membrane is $\Delta P$.